KDE/digikam-doc/color_management/basis_knowledge.rst

     The Overall Scheme of Color Spaces Used in a Color Managed Application as digiKam

-When it comes to color management, everyone wants to know, *which buttons do I push to get the results I want*.
+When it comes to color management, everyone wants to know, *which buttons to push to get the wanted results*.
 Unfortunately, color management of necessity involves making informed choices at every step along the image-processing workflow.
 The purpose of this section is to provide sufficient background information on color management, along with links to more in-depth information, to enable you to begin to make your own informed decisions, based on your own desired results.

 Conditions to Ignore
 --------------------